On this page you will find links to reviews I will be doing on brush cutters, starting with the latest one I own.

 And Stihl, who have modified their gearhead and guard to reduce the chance of long grass wrapping around the gearhead.
 Good for them.

-Honda on the other hand, have made no changes, or even addressed their fuel tank problem, which really should have been addressed by now.
-T have contacted them about this issue on three or four occasions, with no response.
+Honda on the other hand, have not addressed their fuel tank problem, which really should have been addressed by now.
+I have contacted them about this issue on three or four occasions, with no response.